Nippon Telegraph and Telephone: History

 In July 2010, NTT and South African IT company Dimension Data Holdings announced an agreement of a cash offer from NTT for Dimension Data's entire issued share capital, in £2.12bn ($3.24bn) deal.

 In late 2010, NTT's Japan-to-US transpacific network reached 400 Gbit/s.
 In August 2011, its network capacity was expanded to 500 Gbit/s.

+In 2021, Nippon Telegraph & Tel issued green bonds worth about 300 billion yen ($2.7 billion).
+The bonds include three tranches with maturities of 3, 5 and 10 years.
+The proceeds will be used for environmentally friendly projects (renewable energy, energy-efficient broadband infrastructure, etc.).